puppetlabs/puppet-docs/source/pe/3.7/orchestration_adding_actions.markdown

 * Create two Puppet classes for the plugin: a main class that installs everything, and a "client" class that only installs the `.ddl` file and the supporting plugins.
 * Assign the main class to any agent nodes that should be running the plugin.
 * Assign the "client" class to the `puppet_console` and `puppet_master` groups in the console.
-(These special groups contain all of the console and puppet master nodes in your deployment, respectively.)
+(These special groups contain all of the console and Puppet master nodes in your deployment, respectively.)

 ### Step 6: Run Puppet